fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.

 > You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#.
-FusionCharts.dll is present in `asp-net-wrapper/Bin` folder.
+FusionCharts.dll is present in `asp-net-wrapper/Bin` folder or `vb-net-wrapper-master/DLLFile`.

 That completes the installation of FusionCharts in your application.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/vuejs/your-first-chart-using-vuejs '@@open-newtab').